AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 # HMC5983 with Raspberry Pi

-Interfacing with the magnetometer HMC5983 with Raspberry Pi using I2C bus.
+Interfacing with the magnetometer HMC5983 with Raspberry Pi using I2C.

 ##### Table of Contents
 - [Hardware Setup](#hardware-setup)